 • The scheme will provide a high standard and safer shared use facility and two way path.

 The extent of the work requires the southern viaduct to be closed to all traffic for the duration of the project.
-A crossover and road link will be created for the duration of the work and the current four lanes will reduce to one lane in each direction on the A4174.
+A crossover and road link has been created for the duration of the work and the current four lanes have reduced to one lane in each direction on the A4174.

-This part of the A4174 is one of the busiest sections and will therefore cause significant delays.
+This part of the A4174 is one of the busiest sections and therefore significant delays may be experienced.
 The council is keen to encourage local residents to see if they are able change their travel choice or time of travel to help reduce the impact of any congestion and apologise in advance for any delays.

 “We understand that this scheme may cause disruption and disturbance to residents, communities and businesses and we would like to apologise in advance and kindly ask for your patience whilst this work is taking place.”